The Parent Trap (1961 film): Plot

 The girls scheme to reunite their parents by recreating Maggie and Mitch's first date.
 At first, the ex-spouses are drawn together, but then they argue over why they divorced.
 They make up before Maggie and Sharon are to leave the next morning, and Maggie wishes Mitch well with Vicky.
-To delay the return to Boston, the twins dress alike, so their parents cannot tell them apart.
+To delay the return to Boston, the twins dress and act alike, so their parents cannot tell them apart.
 They refuse to reveal their identities unless the family takes a camping trip.
 Mitch and Maggie reluctantly agree, and Vicky, who loathes the outdoors, is furious.
-Maggie cajoles Vicky into taking her place "so that Vicky can become better acquainted with the twins."
+Maggie cajoles Vicky into taking her place, wanting to give Vicky a chance to become better acquainted with each twin.

 The twins take every opportunity to exploit Vicky's hatred of camping, pulling a series of pranks on her.
-That night, the twins sneak into her tent and pour honey on her feet.
-The next morning, Vicky screams she awakens to bear cubs start licking her feet.
-Mitch finally sees Vicky's true nature when she throws a tantrum, angrily slaps Susan, and storms off enraged to the city, for good.
+That night, both sneak into her tent and pour honey over Vicky's feet and leave a small honey trail outside the tent.
+Vicki awakens the following morning to find two bear cubs licking the honey off her feet to which she has a tantrum over her hatred of the outdoors and the twins.
+She further says all the trouble she has been through does not make marrying Mitch for his money worth it and storms off.

-Back at the house, the twins apologize for their actions.
-Maggie and Sharon prepare to return to Boston the next day, the twins now resigned to seeing each other only during visits and shuttling back and forth between parents.
+Back at the house, the twins apologize for their actions; Mitch accepts their apology and says they do not have to discuss the situation anymore.
+Maggie and Sharon prepare to return to Boston the next day, with the twins now resigned to seeing each other only during visits and shuttling back and forth between parents.
 Later, Mitch tells Maggie everything he misses about her and their marriage.
 They realize that they still love each other.
-Susan wakes up during the night and tells Sharon about a beautiful dream she has, where they are bridesmaids at their parents' wedding, a dream destined to come true.
+The film ends with their second wedding, with Susan and Sharon as their bridesmaids.